djudd/human-name/README.md

 Python bindings using the `ctypes` module are available at [github.com/djudd/human-name-py](https://github.com/djudd/human-name-py)

+# Versioning

+This library follows [semver](https://semver.org/) with respect to its programmatic API.
+Changes to the parsing and consistency-checking heuristics are not considered breaking and will typically come with a minor version bump.

 # Performance

 As of version 1.0, the fast path (roughly, two space-separated, titlecase ASCII words) for name parsing takes ~250ns and does not heap-allocate.
-Pathological cases can take an order of magnitude longer.
+Comparing two simple names for consistency takes ~100ns if the surname hash matches, and ~1ns otherwise.
+Pathological cases for either can take an order of magnitude longer.

+# Contributing

+Contributions, feature requests and bug reports are welcome.
+Please open a GitHub issue or pull request, include as much helpful context as you can, and we'll figure it out from there.
+As this is a small personal project, you might not get an immediate response, but I'll follow up as soon as I'm able.

+Conversations related to this project must follow the [Contributor Covenent's Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/code_of_conduct.md).
+Please report any related concerns to the contact email in [Cargo.toml](https://github.com/djudd/human-name/blob/master/Cargo.toml).

 # Credit